 Although the game is set in 1983, quite a few of the songs featured on the soundtrack weren't released until long afterward.
 See more

-by Peter Tosh See more
+Performed by LL Cool J See more